-My research interests are diverse but their common theme is on improved decision making for value creation, in private and public settings has found expression throughout my teaching, research, and publishing.
-For example, my earlier papers (most of my work is available here) can be found in the Journal of Corporate Finance, Journal of Business Ethics, Economic Letters, International Journal of Production Economics, Economic Modelling, Applied Financial Economics, and European Journal of Health Economics, as well as many book chapters, newspaper, and magazine articles.
-My teaching and research areas include: Corporate Finance, Corporate Governance, Industrial Economics, International Economics, Development Economics and Sustainable Finance.
-I have written three books in Portuguese, all in Corporate Finance and Financial Management, such as the Dynamic Model of Financial Management, which presents a comprehensive financial management framework incorporating state-of-the-art thinking on working capital and trade credit administration.
+The theme of improving decision-making for effectuating value creation in private and public settings has found expression throughout my teaching, research, and publishing.
+For example, my earlier papers (most of my work is available here) imbuing this theme have been published in the Journal of Corporate Finance, Harvard Business Review, Journal of Business Ethics, Economic Letters, International Journal of Production Economics, Economic Modelling, and European Journal of Health Economics, as well as many book chapters, newspaper, and magazine articles.
+I have written three books in Portuguese about financial management and political economy.
+An example, written with Michel Fleuriet, is the Dynamic Model of Financial Management, which presents a comprehensive financial management framework incorporating state-of-the-art thinking on working capital and trade credit administration.